What you need to know

 Read more information on reef protection markers in the Whitsunday Planning Area.

 Please ensure you anchor with care outside the line of reef protection markers.
 View Responsible Reef Practices for anchoring and mooring.

 You can use public moorings at a number of sites to help protect fragile reefs.
 Public moorings are blue-coloured buoys with a colour-coded band that signifies the ‘class’ of the mooring.

 There are five classes of mooring, and you must ensure that you use a class of mooring that is suitable for your vessel and the weather.
 The relevant vessel length and wind conditions are displayed on the colour-coded band and marked plastic tag attached to the pick-up line.

 View more information on public moorings in the Whitsunday Planning Area.

 Privately owned moorings have been installed by regular users of an area, including commercial tourism operators.
 Private moorings are not generally available for public use.
 The moorings are private property and you must have the owner’s formal permission to use them.
 The Moorings Register show details of private moorings.

 Tourism in the Whitsundays

-Tourism is a significant use of the Whitsundays.
+Tourism is extremely popular in the Whitsundays.
 During your visit, you may see a variety of tourism operations including day trip boats, bareboats and cruise ships.
-Cruise ship anchorages have been nominated to enable cruise ships to visit the Whitsunday Planning Area by providing an environmentally safe area for cruise ships to anchor.
-For further information on cruise ship anchorages, contact Tourism and Stewardship on 07 47500 700 or email email@example.com
+Designated anchorages have been nominated to enable large vessels such as cruise ships and superyachts to visit the Whitsunday Planning Area by providing an environmentally safe area for these vessels to anchor.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.